denza/profitbricks-sdk-java/README.md

 This guide will show you how to programmatically perform common management tasks using the ProfitBricks SDK for Java.

 ## Getting Started

+These requirements must be met in order to successfully use this Java SDK:

 * ProfitBricks account
 * Java